wryan67/rotor/readme.md

     $ sudo apt install libgtk-3-dev glade xdotool gawk ksh

+## Configuration

+Using raspi-config, enable the I2C and SPI busses:

+    $ sudo raspi-config

+    Select Interface Options.
+    Select the SPI interface and enable it.
+    Select the SPI interface and enable it.

 ## Requirements

 Overclocking the I2C bus is required to achive the desired 2500 samples per second.
 Edit the /boot/config.txt file using: